 - The Canadian cities all rank within the top 30 of the Knowledge

-creation and Information Flow dimension.
-Out of all of the top
+Creation and Information Flow dimension.
+Among the top 50 cities, the

-50 cities, the term "Toronto" receives the eighth highest number of
+term "Toronto" receives the eighth highest number of Google hits in

-Google hits in any language.
-Vancouver ranks 14th and Montreal ranks
+any language.
+Vancouver ranks 14th and Montreal ranks 24th in terms

-24th in terms of their respective number of Google hits.
-All three
+of their respective number of Google hits.
+All three cities rank in

-cities rank in the top ten for broadband access per thousand people.
+the top 10 for broadband access per thousand people.